 AAP-CA Position: Support

 More than 340,000 low-income students attend California charter schools.
 Unlike all other low-income public school students, charter school students are not protected by the existing state law that grants students in need access to school meals.
-AB 1871 would guarantee that all low-income public school students, including charter school students, have access to at least one nutritious, free or low-cost school meal each school day.
+AB 1871 (Bonta) would guarantee that all low-income public school students, including charter school students, have access to at least one nutritious, free or low-cost school meal each school day.

 All students deserve equitable access to the basic resources that support their success, including school meals.
 Research and common sense tell us that children must be well nourished in order to learn, grow, and achieve at their fullest potential.
 No student should go hungry in a California public school.